toolboc/IoTEdge-DevOps/README.md

 There are a few things that we will need to fix before we can successfully run the Release Pipeline, specifically Azure Subscription endpoints, Agent Pools, and variable settings, and artifact source.

-To fix the Azure Subscription Endpoints, select "Tasks" => "Create Deployment" and supply the appropriate Azure subscription and Azure Container Registry for the "Azure IoT Edge - Build and Push modules" and "Azure IoT Edge - Deploy to IoT Edge devices" tasks:
+To fix the Azure Subscription Endpoints, select "Tasks" => "Create Deployment" and supply the appropriate Azure subscription and Azure Container Registry for the "Azure IoT Edge - Push module images" and "Azure IoT Edge - Deploy to IoT Edge devices" tasks:

 ![Fix Endpoints 1](/content/FixAzureEndpoints1.PNG)